Back to Glossary

 File Management

-What is Redundant File Management?
+What Redundant File Management means

 Redundant file management is a critical aspect of digital organization that focuses on identifying and addressing files that serve no unique purpose or exist in multiple unnecessary copies.
 This includes true duplicates, near-duplicates, outdated versions, and files that have become obsolete.

-How Redundant File Management Works
+Redundant File Management in practice

 The process involves scanning storage systems for redundant content using file comparison algorithms, analyzing file relationships and dependencies, implementing deduplication strategies, and establishing policies to prevent future redundancy accumulation.